STEllAR-GROUP/tutorials/hlrs2019/session3/README.md

     * you can work on an HPX branch ...
     * ... merge fixes in, make local changes freely
     * push and pull from the origin

+* Or, you can use a released version of HPX
+    * We aim to release a new version every 6 months

 ---
 ## Building tips #3 : An HPX superproject